ssato/python-anyconfig/docs/introduction.rst

   **anyconfig.gen_schema** (data, \*\*options)
     generates a dict or dict-like object represents a minimum JSON schema to validate given configuration file[s] later.
-Of course, this result object can be serialized into any format including JSON with anyconfig.dump or anyconfig.dumps.
+This result object can be serialized to any formats including JSON with anyconfig.dump or anyconfig.dumps.

 It enables to load configuration file[s] in various formats in the same manner,